gammazero/nexus/examples/README.md

 If no scheme is specified, then the default is `ws` (websocket without TLS).

 When using TLS ("wss" or "tcps" schemes), certificate verification fails when using a certificate that cannot be verified.
 For verification of the server's certificate to work, it is necessary to trust the server's certificate by specifying `-trust=server/cert.pem`.
-Verification can also be skippen using the `-skipverify` flag.
+Verification can also be skipped using the `-skipverify` flag.
 Example running subscriber client:
 ```
 go run pubsub/subscriber/subscriber.go -scheme=wss -trust=server/cert.pem
 ```